jimmybanta/crash-the-game/frontend/README.md

 The Crash frontend is written in HTML, CSS, and Javascript, with React as the framework.
-It uses axios and fetch to make calls to the backend.
+It uses axios to make calls to the backend.

+Responses from the LLM are streamed in using Server Sent Events (SSEs), from the backend.
+Upon first render, a game will initiate a stream that is unique to that game ID.
+It will continue to listen for updates from the backend until the page is exited.

 ## Main Pages
 ### Home